Washington state residents, please call us directly regarding insurance

 First sail through narrow sounds, into deep grottoes carved by the surf through ages, and close to the over 1500 feet high-rise cliffs – a fabulous experience.
 Remember your camera!
 Return to Vestmanna and enjoy lunch at the harbor restaurant Fjørukráin.
 After lunch we return to Tórshavn but en route we stop at an old Viking farmstead in the beautiful and quaint village of Kvívík.
 Next stop is Kirkjubøur which is the Faroe Islands’ historical and cultural center.
 The picturesque old farm is home to a family who for 17 generations have run the farmstead and ecclesiastic site.
 See the unfinished Magnus Cathedral and the small medieval church of St. Olav.
 Coffee and cake is served in the authentic settings.
 Return to Tórshavn in the late afternoon.
 (B-L-D)

 Arnarstapi - Hellnar

 Bus transfer from our hotel to the airport.
-Depart with direct flight to Iceland via Atlantic Airways RD401 departing at 8:00 AM and arriving Reykjavik’s RKV airport at 8:25 AM (1 hour 25 minute flight).
+Depart with direct flight to Iceland via Atlantic Airways departing this morning and arriving Reykjavik’s RKV airport after a 1 hour 25 minute flight.